 - Precision Heap Spraying – Spraying the heap for reliable code execution.

 - Disarming EMET Mitigations to gain reliable code execution

 - 64 and 32 Bit Windows Kernel Driver Exploitation

 This course may qualify you for 40 (ISC)² CPE Credits after you submit your documentation at the end of the training course or pass the certification challenge.

 Students should be experienced in developing windows exploits and understand how to operate a debugger.
 Familiarity with WinDbg, Immunity Debugger, and Python scripting is highly recommended.
 A willingness to work and put in real effort will greatly help students succeed in this security training course.

 Computer Lab Requirements

-You want to bring a serious laptop along.
-One able to run 3 VMs with ease.
-Please do not bring netbooks or other low resolution systems.
+Bring a serious laptop for this course.
+It should be able to run three VMs with ease.
+Please do not bring netbooks or other low-resolution systems.

 - VMware Workstation / Fusion

 - USB 2.0 support or better